olehermanse/wordpress-export-to-markdown/README.md

 Whether or not to write markdown files.
 If you are using html or JSON files instead, you may not need it.

+### Use pandoc for converting to markdown files

+- Argument: `--pandoc`
+- Type: `boolean`
+- Default: `false`

+Spawns the pandoc CLI to convert html to markdown files.
+Requires installing pandoc CLI (not an npm dependency).

 ### Save JSON files

 - Argument: `--json`